Skip to main content

 loadbalancer.openstack.org/timeout-client-data: "<value>"

 Specify <value> — the timeout value in milliseconds.
-Default value is 50000.
+Default is 50000.

-You can update the parameter for an existing load balancer.
+You can update this parameter for an existing load balancer.

-You can view the parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open rule card → open block Advanced rule settings → block Incoming requests to the load balancer → field Connection timeout, ms.
+You can view this parameter in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers → load balancer page → open the rule card → open the Advanced rule settings → block Incoming requests to the balancer → field Connection timeout, ms.

 Connection timeout for balancer requests to servers